Date: 18 Aug 2013

 Stephen Butt died outside his home.

-When the girlfriend's son was questoined, he said, 'We got out the car and Stephen was shouting and started swinging punches.
-I hit back, it caught him and he fell.
+When the girlfriend's son was questioned, he said, 'We got out the car and Stephen was shouting and started swinging punches.
+I hit back, it caught him, and he fell.
 I was defending myself.
 I didn’t for one moment think I’d caused him serious injury'.

 His cause of death was given as brain haemorrhage following a head injury that caused bleeding on the surface of his brain.

 The pathologist said that he found four external head injuries to Stephen Butt and an internal bruise under the skin of his right cheek that was consistent with him having been assaulted.
 He added that Stephen Butt had seven other bruises and abrasions to his left arm but said that there was no evidence on his hands to indicate that he had thrown any punches.

 Murder and manslaughter charges were dropped against the girlfriend's son after it was heard that there was not enough evidence for a realistic prospect of conviction.

 The pathologist said, 'The external examination supports the fall from the taxi, due to the abrasions to the forehead.
 Circumstances also suggest Mr Butt had been the victim of assault, due to the bruise under his cheek, consistent with a single punch.
 Either of these could have produced the fatal haemorrhage, it is not possible scientifically or pathologically to say which caused the haemorrhage'.

 Stephen Butt had been a chip shop worker.